Law License Fee Information

 What happens if I don’t pay my license fee?

 If you don’t complete the license renewal process, you will lose your authorization to practice law in Michigan.
-Each January, the State Bar of Michigan mails a letter to every member who has not paid the license fee.
-Members have 30 days from the date of the letter to submit payment, or they are suspended and no longer authorized to practice law in Michigan.
+Each January, the State Bar of Michigan mails a letter to every attorney who has not paid the license fee.
+Past due renewals and payments are due no later than 30 days from the date of the letter, or the attorney is suspended and no longer authorized to practice law in Michigan.
 A list of attorneys suspended for nonpayment of fees is posted online and disseminated to Michigan courts, the Attorney Grievance Commission, the Attorney Discipline Board, and the clerk of the Michigan Supreme Court.

-Attorneys who are not subject to a disciplinary order and have been suspended for less than three years will be reinstated upon payment of all fees, late charges, and a $100 reinstatement fee.
+Attorneys who are not subject to a disciplinary order and have been suspended for less than three years will be reinstated upon payment of all outstanding license fees, a late charge of $50 per year, and a one-time $100 reinstatement fee.
 Attorneys who have been suspended for more than three years must also apply for recertification under Rule 8 for the Board of Law Examiners.
 The Board of Law Examiners’ request for recertification form is available here .
 Contact the Board of Law Examiners at firstname.lastname@example.org or (517) 373-4453 for more information.

 Waiver & Exemption Questions